 You Can’t Manage What You Can’t Measure

-The biggest challenge for performance testing is to test left, before your mobile application is deployed to market.
+The biggest challenge for mobile performance testing is to test left before your mobile application is deployed to the market.
 The challenge with measuring performance over networks around the world is that the assumption is you cannot measure it until it actually happens.
 But can you?
 Is it possible to measure your application’s performance in Japan or Spain while it is still in development in your California office?

 Network Virtualization as a Mobile Performance Testing Tool